Logius-standaarden/fsc-core/specifications.md

 The Grant hash can be created by executing the following steps:

 1. Create the content hash as described in the [content hash](#content_hash) section.
-1. Convert the content of `grant.data` to Canonical JSON data as described in [[RFC8785]]
+1. Convert the content of `grant.data` to a Canonical JSON string as described in [[RFC8785]].
-1. Append the Canonical JSON data to the content hash
+1. Append the Canonical JSON string to the content hash.
 1. Hash the result of step 3 using the hash algorithm specified in `contract.content.algorithm`.
 1. Encode the bytes of the hash using Base64 URL encoding with all trailing '=' characters omitted and without the inclusion of any line breaks, whitespace, or other additional characters.
 1. Convert the value of `contract.content.algorithm` to an int32 and enclose it with `$`.
 The int32 value per hash algorithm type is defined in the [type mapping](#type_mapping_hash_algorithm)..
 E.g. The enum `HASH_ALGORITHM_SHA3_512` becomes `$1$`.